maxgrafik/homebridge-tado/README.md

 #### About update interval

-This plugin updates the thermostat state whenever needed, e.g. when opening Apple's Home app.
-In addition it updates the state in the background every 300 seconds (5 minutes), which is likely enough.
-You may change this timespan by setting *updateInterval* in config, but I think there's no need to hit the tado° servers every 5 seconds.
+By default this plugin updates the state of your thermostats in the background every 300 seconds (5 minutes), which is likely enough.

+**Heads up!** If you're not an Auto-Assist subscriber, your usage of the tado° API may be limited to [100 requests/day](https://support.tado.com/en/articles/12165739-limitation-for-rest-api-usage).
+In this case you might need to increase the update interval to some reasonable number.

+To give you some insight: Each state update requires 1 request.
+No matter how many thermostats you have.
+Plus 1 additional request every 24 hours for battery levels.
+Resulting in a total of 289 requests/day on a 5 minute update interval (assuming access-token refresh does **not** count as API call, which is not clear at the moment).

+However, each change you make to temperature or mode, requires 2 requests *per thermostat(!)*: 1 for getting the override defaults + 1 for setting the actual override.

+So, you do the math!

 ## Notes